Imogens top tips to care for Iroko wood

-We often get questions from customers around the subject of Iroko care.
-We sat down with Imogen, who looks after our own Grillo outdoor kitchen at our HQ in Cambridge UK to get her best practises and tips!
+How to care for the Iroko wood a key feature of the Grillo outdoor kitchen?
+Is a question we get asked regularly.
+We sat down with Imogen, who looks after our own Grillo outdoor kitchen at our HQ in Cambridge UK to get her best practices and tips!

 However, during winter you can get a little grey mould or green lichen on the iroko, and I have a little trick to share: Mould and Mildew remover!
 Much like using it in the bathroom, just spray it on evenly, avoiding anything that could be damaged by bleach (bbq covers, plants etc.) leave it a few minutes and rinse it off with water.
 The product I have found to work well is www.prokleen.co.uk/pro-kleen-household-mould-and-mildew-remover

 Before and after mould and mildew remover has been applied

 It also removes water stains like on this bar-stool

 I found using the 750ml spray bottle quite tiring and slow, so now have a sprayer that can take the larger bottles – much more efficient!

 Oiling Iroko Wood for added protection

 If you want to protect the iroko have a look at this Osmo oil product: www.osmouk.com/product/uv-protection-oil/ Its a great product and easy to apply!